Lindsay Collegiate and Vocational Institute

 Lindsay Collegiate and Vocational Institute, commonly referred to as LCVI or LC is a secondary school in Lindsay, Ontario.

+On the event on his death Isaac Ernest Weldon, a local lawyer who had attended the school, left $1,000,000 to Lindsay Collegiate for student scholarships.

 It is a part of the Trillium Lakelands District School Board.
 It was previously in the Victoria County Board of Education.